Revisiting Process versus Product Metrics: a Large Scale Analysis: Introduction

 There exist many automated software engineering techniques for building predictive models from software project data~\cite{ghotra15}.
 Such models are cost-effective methods for guiding developers on where to quickly find bugs~\cite{menzies2006data,ostrand04}.

-Given there are so many techniques, the question naturally arises: which we should use?
-Software analytics is growing more complex and more ambitious.
-A decade ago, a standard study in this field dealt with just 20 projects, or less\footnote{For examples of such papers, see \tbl{lit}, later in this paper.}.
+Given that there are so many techniques, the question naturally arises: which one should we use?
+Software analytics is growing more complex and more ambitious with time.
+A decade ago, a standard study in this field dealt with just 20 projects or less\footnote{For examples of such papers, see \tbl{lit}, later in this paper.}.
 Now we can access data on hundreds to thousands of projects.
 How does this change software analytics?
-What methods and conclusions should we endorse as we move from analytics in-the small (dealing with a handful of projects) to analytics in-the-large (dealing with hundreds of projects).
-So reproducing results and findings that were true for analytics in-the small is of utmost importance with hundreds to thousands of projects.
-Such analytics in-the-large results will help the software engineering community to understand and adopt appropriate methods, beliefs and conclusions.
+What methods and conclusions should we endorse as we move from analytics in-the-small (which analyzes a small number of projects individually to report their findings) to analytics in-the-large (which analyzes hundreds of projects individually to report findings that are important across all or majority of the projects analyzed)\footnote{Note, here, when referring to analytics in-the-small and analytics in-the-large, we are not comparing findings from a local vs global approach.
+Rather we compare results and findings summarized from analyzing small number of projects vs results and findings summarized from analyzing large number of projects.}?
+So reproducing results and findings that were true for analytics in-the-small is of utmost importance with hundreds to thousands of projects.
+Such analytics in-the-large results will help the software engineering community to understand and adopt appropriate methods, beliefs, and conclusions.

+As part of this study, we revisited the Rahman et al. ICSE 2013 study {\em ``How, and why, process metrics are better''}~\cite{Ra13} and Kamei et al. ICSM 2010 study {\em ``Revisiting common bug prediction findings using effort-aware models''}~\cite{kamei2010revisiting}.
+Both papers were analytics in-the-small study that used 12 and 3 projects, respectively to see if defect predictors worked best if they used: \bi \item Product metrics, showing what was built; e.g., see \tbl{product}. \item Or process metrics, showing how code is changed; e.g., see \tbl{process}; \ei